alexnitta/woodshed/README.md

 # Woodshed

-_A monorepo boilerplate based on Lerna, TypeScript and React_
+> A monorepo boilerplate based on Lerna, TypeScript and React

-> This readme written by Alex Nitta - [alexnitta.com](https://alexnitta.com/)
+_This readme written by Alex Nitta @ [alexnitta.com](https://alexnitta.com/)_

 This project is a reflection of lessons learned when building applications with [Lerna](https://lerna.js.org/), [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/).
 I'm writing a blog post to describe how I arrived at this particular setup which will link back to this repo.